Holiday Hazards: How to Keep Your Pet Safe

 • 3 min read

-You can make your dog feel extra special for the holidays with Zesty Paws® Broth Boosters.
-These delicious broth boosters focus on three areas of your pet’s continued functional wellness: Aller-Immune for immune support, Probiotic for gut health, or Mobility for hip and joint.
+You can make your dog feel extra special for the holidays with Zesty Paws® Flavor Infusions.
+These delicious products focus on your pet’s continued functional wellness... and they taste impossibly amazing, too!

 Avoid Poisonous Plants